fdilke/scala-exps/notes/variable-symmetry.md

 Seems best to first move the permutation stuff back in and make it work with this machinery - then I have more groups to test the subgroup-enumerator with or maybe quickly redevelop the bare essentials - this code dates from 2014, can do better!

+# notes for hack day:

+What I did

+    Started writing a program to generate snowflake-type patterns of continuously variable symmetry.
+    The idea is that while you’re watching the pattern evolve, it will smoothly morph from having (say) reflection symmetry to 3-fold rotational symmetry, and back again.
+    I worked out a formula to do this (based on subgroups of the dihedral group D_2n) and have been thinking about implementing it for a while

+What I learnt

+    My Scala is getting a bit rusty.
+In particular I had to remind myself how ScalaTest’s BeMatchers work The theory of the dihedral group isn’t quite as simple as it seems I need a subgroup-enumerating algorithm and therefore more groups to test it on Remastering my permutation code from 2014 improved it a LOT